Things to do on Sunday for Your Most Productive Week EVER

 I accomplish more and take better care of myself when I have a few goals to work towards during the week.

-Sunday is the best time to decide what those should be!
+Luckily, Sunday prep day is the best time to decide what those should be!
 Add an accountability piece and tell or text your goals to someone.
-Push each other to make progress!
+Then, push each other to make progress!

 Related Post: 99 Amazing Habits to Improve Your Life